taichiharuna/opa2/README.md

 ### figdata.c
 Generate "degav-ccav.txt" and "degdist-knn-ck_tX.txt" from "id-deg-knn-cc_tX_trialY.txt".
-The generated data and the codes acturally used in our numerical experiment are contained in data_opa2_delta_Z and data_opa1adj_delta_Z.
+The codes used in our numerical experiment and the generated files are contained in data_opa2_delta_Z and data_opa1adj_delta_Z.

 ### degav-ccav.txt
 - 1st column: Time step